Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You sink a terrifying spectral claw into the head (or closest equivalent) of a creature within reach and drag it towards you.
 Make a melee spell attack with a reach of 3 *(4.5m)*.
 On a hit, the target takes 4d10 Necrotic damage and is dragged up to 2 *(3m)* toward you, then must succeed on a WIS Save or be [Frightened](conditions.md#frightened) for the next minute.
 A [Frightened](conditions.md#frightened) creature repeats this save at the end of each of its turns, ending the effect on a success.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 2d10 for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 2d10 for each slot level above 3.
 - **Classes**: Bard, Cleric, Paladin
 *(Source: CS)*